ImagingDataCommons/highdicom/docs/coding.rst

 `this page <https://dicom.nema.org/medical/dicom/current/output/chtml/part16/chapter_8.html>`_
 for a list of terminologies used within DICOM.

-Highdicom defines the :class:`highdicom.sr.CodedConcept` to encapsulate a coded concept.
-To create a coded, you pass values for the coding scheme, code value, and code meaning.
+Highdicom defines the :class:`highdicom.sr.CodedConcept` class to encapsulate a coded concept.
+To create a :class:`highdicom.sr.CodedConcept`, you pass values for the coding scheme, code value, and code meaning.
 For example, to describe a tumor using the SNOMED-CT terminology, you could do this:

 .. code-block:: python